UniMath/agda-unimath/src/elementary-number-theory/strictly-decreasing-sequences-natural-numbers.lagda.md

 ## Idea

-A sequences of natural numbers is **strictly increasing** if it reverses [strict inequality](elementary-number-theory.strict-inequality-natural-numbers.md) of natural numbers.
+A sequences of natural numbers is **strictly decreasing** if it reverses [strict inequality](elementary-number-theory.strict-inequality-natural-numbers.md) of natural numbers.